timescale/docs/timescaledb/integrations/ingesting-data.md

 Another popular method of ingesting data into TimescaleDB is through the use of the [PostgreSQL connector with Kafka Connect][postgresql-connector-with-kafka-connect].
 The connector is designed to work with [Kafka Connect][kafka-connect] and to be deployed to a Kafka Connect runtime service.
-It’s purpose is to ingest change events from PostgreSQL databases (i.e. TimescaleDB).
+It's purpose is to ingest change events from PostgreSQL databases (i.e. TimescaleDB).

 The deployed connector monitors one or more schemas within a TimescaleDB